Chinch bugs are common throughout the South.

 How do chinch bugs affect my grass?

-Concentrated near the soil surface, chinch bug nymphs feed on St. Augustine grass lawns after hatching, causing it to turn yellow (often in circular patches), wilt and eventually die.
+Concentrated near the soil surface, chinch bug nymphs feed on St. Augustine and Zoysia grass lawns after hatching, causing it to turn yellow (often in circular patches), wilt and eventually die.

 When will I see the damage?

 Chinch bug damage is greatest during the summer when hot, dry conditions exist.
 But in Southern Florida, chinch bugs are active all year long.

 - Proper diagnosis of an infestation since signs can mimic other problems

 - Mowing to a healthy height of 2-3 inches

 - Core aeration to increase air and moisture penetration

 - Fertilizing to enhance turf recovery